OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 ## Authentication Solution and Sensitive Accounts

-- Do **NOT** allow login with sensitive accounts (i.e. accounts that can be used internally within the solution such as to a back-end / middle-ware / DB) to any front end-user interface
+- Do **NOT** allow login with sensitive accounts (i.e. accounts that can be used internally within the solution such as to a back-end / middle-ware / DB) to any front-end user-interface
 - Do **NOT** use the same authentication solution (e.g. IDP / AD) used internally for unsecured access (e.g. public access / DMZ)

 ## Implement Proper Password Strength Controls